kondratyevd/UfHMuMuCode/README.md

         - will explain the important scripts later on in this documentation ...
     + lib
         - library of objects that you shouldn't need to edit that help with plotting, sample operations, etc
-        - DataFormats.h needs to be the same DataFormats.h that was used with the analyzer to make the samples you are using
+        - DataFormats.h needs to be the same DataFormats.h that was used with the analyzer that made the samples you are using
-        - If the analyzer changes we need to update DataFormats.h and maybe VarSet.h, and Sample.cxx
+        - If the analyzer DataFormats.h changes we need to update DataFormats.h and maybe VarSet.h, and Sample.cxx
-            + DataFormats.h defines the data structures that we load the infro from the sample ttree into
+            + DataFormats.h defines the data structures that we stored into the ttree, need to read them out the same way
             + VarSet.h is a datastructure that groups the different objects from DataFormats.h into a single collection
                 * Samples.cxx uses VarSet.h like so, to get the recoMuon pt for mu 0 we would do Sample->vars.recoMuons[0].pt
-                * so to access something you may want to plot or explore in your script it's usually like, vars.interesting_quantity
+                * so to access something you may want to plot or explore in your script it's usually like, Sample->vars.var.field
-                * where interesting_quantity is some data structure from DataFormats.h
+                * where var is some data structure from DataFormats.h
             + Sample.cxx allows us to access different variables, keeps track of information about the sample, what root file, xsec, etc
-                * if the analyzer changes and DataFormats.h changes you may need to edit Sample->setBranchAddresses to find the new changes to the data structures
+                * if the analyzer's DataFormats.h changed and there are new samples with the new formats, you may need to edit Sample->setBranchAddresses to deal with the new changes to the data structures
                 * sample->getEntry(int i) loads all of the info for that event into sample->vars
-                * getWeight gets the weight for the event depending on the genWeight and the PU reweighting *
+                * getWeight gets the weight for the event depending on the genWeight and the PU reweighting
     + python
         - any python scripts are in here
         - currently use python to make root files and datacards for limit setting and to make the histograms from FEWZ output